top of page

 Lead Guitar

-In addition, the Gold Canyon Arts Council partners with the Lead Guitar Foundation (Tucson, AZ) to provide music education programs in elementary and secondary schools located along the Old West Highway throughout the entire school year.
+In addition, the Gold Canyon Arts Council partners with nonprofit Lead Guitar (Tucson, AZ) to provide music education programs in elementary and secondary schools located along the Old West Highway throughout the entire school year.
 The Lead Guitar program teaches participating students how to read music and how to play a nylon-string classical guitar.

-Lead Guitar’s history began in 1999 on the Navajo Reservation in Page, Arizona when concert guitarist Brad Richter was asked to conduct a workshop at Page High School.
+Lead Guitar’s history began in 1999 on the Navajo Reservation in Page, Arizona when concert guitarist Brad Richter was asked to conduct a guitar workshop at Page High School.
 Thereafter, he began developing the curriculum that would become the core of this major music education program.
-He co-founded the Lead Guitar Foundation as a non-profit organization in 2006 with a major benefactor who credited much of the success of his business career to his lifelong study of the classical guitar.
-The Arts Council currently partners with the Lead Guitar Foundation at the following schools:
+He co-founded Lead Guitar as a non-profit organization in 2006 with a major benefactor who credited much of the success of his business career to his lifelong study of the classical guitar.

 1. Apache Junction High School, 2525 Ironwood Drive, Apache Junction, AZ 85120

-4. San Carlos Secondary School, San Carlos Avenue, San Carlos, AZ 85550
+2. San Carlos Secondary School, San Carlos Avenue, San Carlos, AZ 85550

-Leland Wilson School Art Program
+Leland Wilson School Art Program Recieves New Name.

 National Endowment for the Arts.png